pygame-community/pygame-geometry/docs/geometry.rst

     center: The center point of the polygon.

-    c_x: The x coordinate of the center of the polygon.
+    centerx: The x coordinate of the center of the polygon.

-    c_y: The y coordinate of the center of the polygon.
+    centery: The y coordinate of the center of the polygon.

     perimeter: The perimeter of the polygon.